-Applicants to the FY18 CBCR Solicitation should anticipate requirements to participate in any future national evaluation efforts as a recipient of this grant program.
-To ensure effectiveness in achieving program goals and objectives, CBCR applicants must agree to work closely with BJA and BJA's competitively selected TTA partner (currently the Local Initiatives Support Corporation) to participate in information sharing sessions, facilitate peer-to-peer exchanges of information, and administer subject matter expertise that is relevant to CBCR neighborhood efforts.
+Applicants should anticipate that they may be required to participate in future national evaluation efforts as a recipient of a CBCR grant.
+To ensure effectiveness in achieving program objectives, CBCR applicants must agree to work closely with BJA and BJA's competitively selected TTA partner (currently the International Association of Chiefs of Police), by participating in information sharing sessions, facilitating peer-to-peer exchanges of information, and applying subject matter expertise that is relevant to CBCR neighborhood efforts.
 These activities will guide each grantee in developing a set of comprehensive strategies that incorporate resident input and evidence-based or data-driven programs, policies, and practices.
-BJA anticipates that CBCR sites will be able to leverage TTA resources from other BJA TTA providers such as Project Safe Neighborhoods and other Innovations Suite programs.
+BJA anticipates that CBCR sites will be able to leverage TTA resources from other BJA TTA providers, such as Project Safe Neighborhoods and other Innovations Suite programs.